skrueger/skrueger.github.io/_posts/2015-11-06-Batch-Updating-In-React.md

 React components will batch their updates inside of <a href='https://facebook.github.io/react/docs/events.html'>Events</a>.
 This means that when a component's <code>setState</code> function is called multiple times inside of an <code>OnClick</code> event, the component will only call <code>render</code> once (if <code>shouldComponentUpdate</code> returns <code>true</code>).
-This is exactly the behavior I want to have because I want to make sure when I interact with a store's data, it and all the other stores are in a complete, stable, and ready state.
+This is exactly the behavior I want.
+I only want to interact with stores that are in a complete, stable, and ready state.
 </p>
 <h3>AJAX and timeout events</h3>
 <p>